 Small business owners with just a few employees don’t necessarily have to offer 401(k) plans to their employees, but it can be a huge benefit.
 In particular, if your employees are high earners (say you own an accounting firm or a consulting business), they’ll probably prioritize access to a retirement plan.
 In cases like that, it will serve you and your employees to start offering a 401(k) plan.

-Ubiquity offers one of the most flexible and lowest-cost 401(k) plans in the market.
-What makes it unique is that it does not charge for assets under management.
+For small business 401k plans, Ubiquity offers one of the most flexible and lowest-cost 401(k) plans in the market.
+What makes it unique is that they do not charge for assets under management.
 This makes it really tough to compare exact costs.
-Other low-cost providers such as Betterment for Business or Employee Fiduciary offer lower monthly costs, but these providers charge for assets under management.
+Other low-cost providers such as Betterment for Business or Employee Fiduciary may lower monthly costs, but their business models are different.

 Final Take on Ubiquity 401(k) Plans